wabbajack-tools/discord_bot_tags/tags/permanent/game/skyrim/curios.md

 8. Rerun the Wabbajack installer.

 ### DO NOT Alt+Tab; you must leave the game window active or the download will stop.

+If Wabbajack still reports missing Curios
+Check your `Skyrim Special Edition\Data` folder to see if they exist, if they don't - download 'Rare curios' manually from the in-game Creation Club menu.